carlfranklin/BindablePropertiesInMaui/README.md

 }
 ```

+In this example, our `Person` class inherits `ObservableObject`, which implements `INotifyPropertyChanged`.

-In this example, the `SetProperty` method is used to set the property value and fire the `PropertyChanged` event automatically.
+the `SetProperty` method is used to set the property value and fire the `PropertyChanged` event automatically.
 By using the `ObservableObject` class, developers can reduce the amount of boilerplate code in their projects and make their code more maintainable and error-free.

 After running the application, it can be observed that the data binding functionality still works bidirectionally.
 Furthermore, it can be noted that the amount of repetitive code has been significantly reduced, providing a more concise and maintainable codebase.